gufu-j/bakeryApp/README.md

 To build this app, I first created a db.json file containing some data I used to start displaying some of it to the user.
 I did not use a Public API.
 This app was built with ReactJs.

 Hope this was helpful, and have a great day!

+ (If interested about how to do the POST method for this project, I have included my blog having this information, good luck! https://medium.com/@guatemaladiegojose/post-method-and-controlled-form-6f6567c77466 )